ocxtal/minialign/README.md

 ## Updates

+* 2016/2/21 (0.4.6) Fix bugs in the indexing routines and the hashmap.
+Index file format is modified (now compressed by deflate).
 * 2016/2/9 (0.4.5) Add support for BLAST6 / BLASR1 / BLASR4 / PAF formats.
 Change the default output format to PAF in the all-versus-all mode.
 Add support for NH, IH, XS, and NM tags in the sam format.
 Replaced internal implementations (hashmap and queue) to eliminate overheads.
 * 2016/1/25 (0.4.4) Add all-versus-all alignment mode (enabled by `-X -xava` flags), change -xpacbio scoring params to -a1 -b2 -p2 -q1 (performed better on recent PacBio reads).
 * 2016/1/14 (0.4.3) Add bam parser, quality string output, AS tag output, and RG line modification option.
 Default parameters are also modified to collect shorter  alignments.